 5.27.1 General

-The MAC entity may be configured by RRC with SDT and the SDT procedure may be initiated by RRC layer .
-The SDT procedure can be performed either by Random Access procedure with 2-step RA type or 4-step RA type (i.e., RA-SDT) or by configured grant Type 1 (i.e., CG-SDT).
+The MAC entity may be configured by RRC with SDT and the SDT procedure may be initiated by RRC layer for MO-SDT or MT-SDT.
+The SDT procedure initiated by MO-SDT can be performed either by Random Access procedure with 2-step RA type or 4-step RA type (i.e., RA-SDT) or by configured grant Type 1 (i.e., CG-SDT).
+The SDT procedure initiated by MT-SDT can be performed either by Random Access procedure with 2-step RA type or 4-step RA type (i.e., RA-SDT is not applicable as specified in clause 5.1.1b) or by configured grant Type 1 (i.e., CG-SDT).

 RRC configures the following parameters for SDT procedure:

-- sdt-DataVolumeThreshold: data volume threshold for the UE to determine whether to perform SDT procedure ;
+- sdt-DataVolumeThreshold: data volume threshold for the UE to determine whether to perform SDT procedure initiated for MO-SDT;

-- sdt-RSRP-Threshold: RSRP threshold for UE to determine whether to perform SDT procedure;
+- sdt-RSRP-Threshold: RSRP threshold for UE to determine whether to perform SDT procedure initiated for MO-SDT;

+- sdt-RSRP-ThresholdMT: RSRP threshold for UE to determine whether to perform SDT procedure initiated for MT-SDT;

-- cg-SDT-RSRP-ThresholdSSB: an RSRP threshold configured for SSB selection for CG-SDT.
+- cg-SDT-RSRP-ThresholdSSB: an RSRP threshold configured for SSB selection for CG-SDT;

+- cg-MT-SDT-MaxDurationToNextCG-Occasion: time threshold which is used by the UE to determine whether to perform CG-SDT for MT-SDT;

+- cg-SDT-MaxDurationToNextCG-Occasion: time threshold configured per Logical Channel which is used by the UE to determine whether to perform CG-SDT for MO-SDT.

+The following UE variable is used for the SDT procedure:

+- MAX_DURATION_TO_NEXT_CG_OCCASION;

+- RSRP_THRESHOLD.

 The MAC entity shall, if initiated by the upper layers for SDT procedure:

+1> if SDT procedure is initiated for MO-SDT as specified in TS 38.331 [5]:

+2> set the MAX_DURATION_TO_NEXT_CG_OCCASION to the shortest value of cg-SDT-MaxDurationToNextCG-Occasion, if configured, among all the logical channel configured with this parameter by upper layer and having data for transmission;

+2> set the RSRP_THRESHOLD to the value of sdt-RSRP-Threshold, if configured.

+1> else if SDT procedure is initiated for MT-SDT as specified in TS 38.331 [5]:

+2> set the MAX_DURATION_TO_NEXT_CG_OCCASION to the value of cg-MT-SDT-MaxDurationToNextCG-Occasion, if configured;

+2> if sdt-RSRP-ThresholdMT is configured:

+3> set the RSRP_THRESHOLD to the value of sdt-RSRP-ThresholdMT.

+2> else if sdt-RSRP-Threshold is configured:

+3> set the RSRP_THRESHOLD to the value of sdt-RSRP-Threshold.

-1> if the data volume of the pending UL data across all RBs configured for SDT is less than or equal to sdt-DataVolumeThreshold; and
+1> if the data volume of the pending UL data across all RBs configured for SDT is less than or equal to sdt-DataVolumeThreshold, or if the SDT procedure is initiated for MT-SDT as specified in TS 38.331 [5]; and

 NOTE 1: For SDT procedure, the MAC entity also considers the suspended RBs configured with SDT for data volume calculation.
 It is up to the UE's implementation how the UE calculates the data volume for the suspended RBs.
 Size of the CCCH message is not considered for data volume calculation.
-1> if the RSRP of the downlink pathloss reference is higher than or if is not configured: 2> if the Serving Cell is configured with supplementary uplink as specified in TS 38.331 [5]; and
+1> if the RSRP of the downlink pathloss reference is higher than RSRP_THRESHOLD or if RSRP_THRESHOLD is not set: 2> if the Serving Cell is configured with supplementary uplink as specified in TS 38.331 [5]; and

 2> if the RSRP of the downlink pathloss reference is less than rsrp-ThresholdSSB-SUL: